-The final boss, a neo-Nazi named Lance and his tank, seems to be a blatant Shout Out to Valkyrie.
+The final boss, a neo-Nazi named Lance and his tank, seems to be a blatant Shout-Out to Valkyrie.
 The tank's pilot even wears an eyepatch like Tom Cruise's character does in the movie.
-Actually, the tank was inspired by Metal Slug; Matt called it the Valkyrie because some friends of his noticed that Lance looked like Tom Cruise's character, which surprised him because he hadn't seen the movie.
+While the tank itself was inspired by Metal Slug; Matt called it the Valkyrie because some friends of his noticed that Lance looked like Tom Cruise's character, which surprised him because he hadn't seen the movie.

 Using Tera Drill the first time will prompt the user to say "Pierce the heavens with your drill!"
 The old flying robots with drills seen in the second game are now described with something like "They'll pierce your heavens.", and when they use a drill attack the first time, a character will remark that it's a good thing they don't have the spirit for a Giga Drill Breaker.
 Yup, lots of Gurren LagannShout Outs...